 - Navigate to your portal mobile app and enter your email and password.
 Click 'Log in'.

-- Within the Google Authenticator app, Click on the '+' button and select 'Enter a setup key'.
+If you have copied the authentication key in step 3, select the '+' button and select 'Enter a setup key'.

 - You will now be asked to enter Account details.

 Account: Enter a name for your account e.g. 'Joe Bloggs Client Portal'